Recession - managing and planning

 Late in 2008, anecdotal information came to our attention, that the economic decline, and in particular the slump in housing construction, was having a negative impact on commercial archaeological practice.

-Together with FAME (the Federation of Archaeological Managers and Employers), IfA has approached a selection of archaeological employers on a regular basis, to gather statistical data on any job losses in the sector.
+Together with FAME (the Federation of Archaeological Managers and Employers), CIfA has approached a selection of archaeological employers on a regular basis, to gather statistical data on any job losses in the sector.
 This is to substantiate the impact of the current economic situation and to support the archaeological profession as a whole through this period of uncertainty.
 The quarterly reports can be downloaded below.

-Job Losses in Archaeology Reports (pdf files)
+Job Losses in Archaeology Reports (PDF files)

 We will continue to track changes in the situation until further notice.

-IfA recession seminar
+CIfA recession seminar

 February 2009 - Museum at Docklands, London

-As mentioned in the Recession plan, IfA organised a seminar to discuss ways of for individuals and organisations can best plan to survive the recession.
+As mentioned in the Recession plan, CIfA organised a seminar to discuss ways of for individuals and organisations can best plan to survive the recession.
 The following is a brief report of the day.

-IfA/ALGAO/FAME meeting
+CIfA/ALGAO/FAME meeting

 Note for Administrators and Liquidators of Archaeological Organisations